 Flamsbana railway, also referred to as Flåm Railway or Flåmsbana, is a short train ride taking you from the Norwegian fjords to the high mountain plateau between Oslo and Bergen.
 It starts in the village of Flåm (Flam) located at the end of the beautiful Aurlandsfjord, and the end station is at Myrdal, a mountain railway station at 866.8 m.
 As you can understand, this is one of the steepest train lines in the world.

 A journey with Flamsbana will create memories for a lifetime.
 The nature along the route is wild, spectacular and beautiful.
 Actually, it is really hard to describe it.
 You will drive through valleys, along rivers and over waterfalls.
-The train passes small settlements, lush forests and all along the route, you will have the most stunning views of Norwegian nature.
+The train passes small settlements and lush forests and all along the route, you will have the most stunning views of Norwegian nature.
 The train is slow, giving you time to enjoy the scenery outside your window.

 TIP: Visiting Norway in the summer?
 Read our post Puffins in Norway to plan a magical nature experience at the beautiful Runde Island